 On this particular show with panellists Christine Lampard, Brenda Edwards, Carol McGiffin and Stacey Solomon, they were discussing the questions that you should never ask a child-free woman.
 This subject just really resonated with me, after all I was a child-free woman for a long time whilst longing with all my heart to one day become a mum!
 Plus there are many child-free women out there who are quite happy to be child-free yet there seems to be this expectation that they should want to have children.

 I’ve mentioned before that we were starting to think that we wouldn’t be able to have children and therefore I was almost expecting to always be child-free, although not out of choice.
 I did actually think about how I would deal with that.
 I was already finding the, seemingly very innocent, question, “don’t you want to have children?” difficult.
-Plus there were the comments from other parents either insinuating that I had so much time on my hands because I was child-free (which was actually never the case) or saying that I wouldn’t understand about certain things as a non-parent (of course I didn’t but that didn’t mean to say I didn’t want to) or people complaining about the difficulties of their pregnancy to me when I was so desperate to be pregnant myself.
-(I know pregnancy is difficult, mine wasn’t easy, but I tried not to complain about it as I wouldn’t have changed any of it for the world.)
+Plus comments from other parents either insinuating that I had so much time on my hands because I was child-free (which was actually never the case) or saying that I wouldn’t understand about certain things as a non-parent (of course I didn’t but that didn’t mean to say I didn’t want to) didn’t help matters.

 I remember thinking that all this would probably stop by the time I was in my mid-forties.
 But that seemed a long time to keep on going through the same painful questions and comments.
 And actually why should I?
 What difference did it make to anyone else?
 To be honest I don’t think people mean to cause upset but it’s more that they are nosey or curious or simply struggle to make conversation!
 Of course, it was always people with children who would ask the questions or make the comments and, as Carol McGiffin said on the Loose Women programme, why is it acceptable for people with children to question those without them?
 It is very rare that you hear about someone without children questioning the life choices of someone with them.